HomeSite Map

 The second bridge that follows is a virtual repeat of the first bridge but with different lyrics.
 One noticeable difference, however, is George's held out organ chords which are heard throughout the entire eight measures this time around.
 Paul utters a similar “Hey!” at the end of this bridge as well, followed up by yet another subdued “hey” just afterward in the first measure of the fourth verse that follows.

 The fourth verse is twenty measures long this time due to the final four measures being repeated a second time for emphasis.
 The instrumentation is the same as in the other verses, with George's organ being made very prominent in the mix this time around.
 An interesting observation is George's lyric “making sure that I'm not late” followed by him exclaiming “Hey” afterwards instead of Paul.
-When the final lyric is repeated in measures seventeen through nineteen, John and Paul join George with harmony, followed by a “She Loves You”-like “Yeah, yeah, yeah!” from George.
+When the final lyric is repeated in measures seventeen through nineteen, John and Paul join George with harmony, followed by a “She Loves You”-like “Yeah, yeah, yeah!” from John (?).

 Interestingly, John begins mimicking George's guitar riff in falsetto in the first measure by repeating, “Owww, doo, da, doo,” which prompts Paul to playfully join in with harmony by measure six and thereafter.
-When the bass drone of George's guitars begin in measure nine, these mock falsetto harmonies are brought up in the mix and they stay there until the song eventually fades away.
+When the bass drone of the guitars begin in measure nine, these mock falsetto harmonies are brought up in the mix and they stay there until the song eventually fades away.

 American Releases